openego/eGon-data/CONTRIBUTING.rst

 Always keep in mind to update the documentation along with your code changes.

-How to document python scripts
+How to document Python scripts
 ------------------------------

-Use docstrings to document your python code.
+Use docstrings to document your Python code.
 Please follow the conventions in the `PEP 8 Style Guide
 <https://www.python.org/dev/peps/pep-0008/#documentation-strings>`_ on
 documentation strings.
-Additionally every python script needs to comprise a header describing the general functionality and objective and including information on copyright, license and authors.
+Additionally every Python script needs to comprise a header describing the general functionality and objective and including information on copyright, license and authors.

 .. code-block:: python

    """
-   This is an example header describing the functionalities of a python script to give the user a general overview what's happening here
+   This is an example header describing the functionalities of a Python script to give the user a general overview what's happening here
    """